 The Housing Agreement is binding for the entire academic year (August–May).
-This application will be available November 1st 2022 and will close on December 1st 2022.
-The only applications that will be reviewed after December 1 are: Graduation, Approved Temporary Academic Leave OR Transfer and Student involvement in a College sponsored academic program such as student teaching, internship, study abroad, or other program, if the obligations demand residency 30 miles or more from campus.
+This application will be available November 1st 2023 and will close on December 1st 2023.
+The only applications that will be reviewed after December 1 are: Some Medical Exemptions approved via the interactive SAS Process, Graduation, Approved Temporary Academic Leave OR Transfer and Student involvement in a University-sponsored academic program such as student teaching, internship, study abroad, or other program, if the obligations demand residency 30 miles or more from campus.

 Release from this agreement is permitted only under specific and/or exceptional circumstances approved by the Office of Residential Life/Learning Communities.
 A release will be granted, subject to later verification, when proof of one of the following circumstances is presented (and appropriate documentation is provided):

 |Veteran Status/ Military Deployment||